Bhujangasana is one of the Hatha Yoga Poses found mentioned in medieval Hatha Yoga Texts like Hatha Yoga Pradipika and

 Normally, Cobra Pose does not involve any risk.
 However, those who are having lower back pain or spine injury or disorder should consult their physician before attempting this posture.

 One should avoid this pose immediately after a meal.
 There must be a gap of at least three hours between a meal and the practice of this posture.

 The performance of this posture is pretty easy and one can do this effortlessly.
 Those who have a tight back may find it difficult to get perfection in this posture.
 However, they will get mastery through routine practice.

 Supported Cobra Pose is an easier version of Cobra Pose.
 This version serves as the preparatory pose for those who have difficulty in doing Cobra Pose.
 Supported Cobra Pose is also known as Spinx Pose.
 A similar version is used in Yin Yoga also.

 The Crocodile Pose also serves as a preparatory pose for mastering the Cobra Pose.

 Lie on your stomach.
-Bend your elbows fully and place your palms on the floor at the shoulder level.
+Bend your elbows fully and place your palms on the floor at shoulder level.
 Have a couple of normal breaths.
 Before going to the next step, exhale.

-By inhaling, bend your back raising your torso, and straighten your hands.
-Arch your neck and raise your head.
-Keep your eye-sight in the upward direction.
+By inhaling, bend your back raise your torso, and straighten your hands.
+Next, arch your neck and raise your head.
+Keep your eyesight in the upward direction.

-Keep your thighs, hips, and legs touch the floor. if you could not straighten the hands fully, adjust your elbows to keep your arms with a little bend.
+Keep your thighs, hips, and legs touching the floor. if you could not straighten the hands fully, adjust your elbows to keep your arms with a little bend.
 Keep the position.
 Breathe normally.
 Before releasing the pose, inhale.

 By exhaling, bring down your torso and head to the position in Step 1.
 Have a couple of normal breathing.